(via Homepolish, photography by Claire Esparros)

 The living room has a great traditional feel that complements the ornate architecture of the home well.
+If you’re unsure of how to renovate your home, leave it to the experts like Watara Homes.
 The neutral tones keep it calm, while a mix of contemporary and vintage pieces keep a lively variety in the room.
 The large mirror above the fireplace provides another sort of “window” in the space, reflecting light around the room.

 The more casual seating area in her bedroom has a more personal feel, with a collected gallery wall and bright statement artwork above the fireplace for a pop of color.
 The home feels very inviting, with warm personal touches that infuse the designer’s perspective into each historic room.